frozzare/tox/README.md

 ```

 ## Tox without Express
-This example is using the standard http server. `tox.page` will return an object containg all yaml properties and the `tox` property containg the html code.
+This example is using the standard http server. `tox.page` will return an object containing all yaml properties and the `tox` property containing the html code.

 ```
 var http = require('http')